 Whether teaching online or teaching in the classroom, the best teachers exhibit a range of good teaching qualities which help them positively interact with their students.
 Whilst there are a number of skills that teachers need, arguably the most important qualities that make a good teacher are communication, adaptability, empathy, knowledge, passion and creativity.
 It also helps to have a little patience!

-Fortunately, many of these teaching skills can be learned.
-People can therefore obtain good teaching qualities over time through teaching experience and related studies.
+Fortunately, a lot of these teaching skills can be learned.
+You can therefore obtain good teaching qualities over time through teaching experience and related studies.

 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.”

 Many of the best quotes about teaching can help us understand what makes a good teacher.
 We’ve already established that there are various factors that go into this, and in this article we’ll look at a number of good teaching qualities in more detail.

 What makes for a good teacher?